Big Momma's Vocabulator

 (v. i.)
 To produce and deposit eggs.

 (v. i.)
-To take a position; to come or go; as, to lay forward; to
+To take a position; to come or go; as, to lay forward; to lay aloft.

 (v. i.)
 To lay a wager; to bet.

-laid or placed in its position; a row; a stratum; a layer; as, a lay of
+(n.)
+That which lies or is laid or is conceived of as having been laid or placed in its position; a row; a stratum; a layer; as, a lay of stone or wood.

 (v. t.)
 A wager.